eragnms/pythontemplate/README.rst

   - In setup.py make entry_point point to the file containing the main function.
   - In setup.py update: name, description, url.
   - Rename and edit pythontemplate-runner.py.
+  - Run "pre-commit install" in the project's root folder and then "pre-commit autoupdate".
+  - Run "pre-commit install --hook-type commit-msg".

 With pipenv
 -----------